-Yes, you will have to present a return or outward bound ticket to your country of origin or to a next country of destination.
+Yes, you will have to present a return or outward bound ticket to your country of origin or to the next country of destination.

 Which vaccination and health precautions do I need?

-Protect yourself from mosquito bites.
-This includes covering up, using insect repellent (te local brand, ‘Off’, works very well and widely available) and staying in enclosed air-conditioned accommodations.
-You may also consider pre-treating clothing and travel gear with insecticides and sleeping under an insecticide-treated bednet.
+It’s of utmost importance for travellers to protect from mosquito bites – this includes covering up, using insect repellent (te local brand, ‘Off’, works very well and is widely available) and staying in enclosed air-conditioned accommodations.
+You may also consider pre-treating clothing and travel gear with insecticides and sleep under an insecticide-treated bednet.

-Other mosquito-borne illnesses include Japanese encephalitis and filariasis, particularly during the wet season.
+Other mosquito-borne illnesses include Chikungunya, Japanese encephalitis and filariasis, particularly during the wet season.

 It is recommended the vaccination against Hepatitis A and typhoid as there is a risk of getting typhoid and Hepatitis A through contaminated food or water.

 If your trip will last more than a month, you should also consider vaccination for Japanese Encephalitis, Rabies and Hepatitis B.